togakangaroo/stories/beeble-the-babble/index.md

 Beeble the Babble was a freindly beetle.
 Some said too friendly.
 See, when Beeble the Babble got talking he would go on and on.
 He could easily fill many hours each day happily babbling along.

-Beeble's house was in the village center.
-The pale blue house with the tile roof, three east and one north of the exact geographical center of the village.
+Beeble's house was in the village.
+The pale blue house with the tile roof, three east and one north of the exact geographical center.
 Every morning he would get up and go for a walk.
-He would greet everyone he passed by.
-Most would nod back, some would say hi, and rush on, most everyone tried to not get stuck in conversation.
-They had things to do!
+He would greet everyone he passed.
+Most would nod back, some would say hi and rush on, most everyone tried to not get stuck in conversation.
+Beeble was pleasant but they had things to do!

 On a particular May morning, Beeble had walked through the entire village without striking up a conversation.
 Since a talk-less walk is never done, he decided to keep going.